 IB Maths is a struggle for most people going through their diploma.
 To make matters worse, on top of just doing the dreaded maths exam, we’re also expected to write a Maths IA exploration into a topic of our choice!
 Where do you even begin such a task?
 How do you even choose a topic?
-We’re compiled 50 common Maths IA topics that may spark some creative juices and set you on your way to conquering one of the hardest assignments of the diploma!
+To make things easier, we have plenty of free Maths resources!
+Firstly though, we’ve compiled 50 common Maths IA topics that may spark some creative juices and set you on your way to conquering one of the hardest assignments of the diploma!

 NOTE: These topics are purely meant as inspiration and are not to be chosen blindly.
 Even though many of these topics led to high scores for some of our graduates in the past, it is important that you listen to the advice of your subject teacher before choosing any topic!